 This isn’t a how to guide or a piece inspired by success.
 I don’t know with any deal of certainty that I will succeed.
-The only thing I know is that I am determined to try.
+I am determined to try.

 2020 hasn’t got off to the most auspicious of starts.
 Whilst I ran a personal best 5k on New Year’s Day after a solid month of training in December, I promptly fell ill on the 2nd January.
 I spent the next week feeling lethargic, largely attached to the sofa and almost wholly inactive.
 Staying injury and illness free for the next 4 months is now crucial.
 There are a number of ways that I plan to do this which will be covered in a future blog post.

 After last year, I am prepared for the training and race day armed with the knowledge I have gained.
 Whilst my training plan hasn’t changed too much, my application to it has.

 Anybody who has spoken to me about running knows that I am a huge fan of Eliud Kipchoge.
 The difference between the Breaking 2 attempt at Monza and his recent, successful attempt at breaking the 2 hour marathon barrier in Vienna boiled down to a small number of marginal gains.